-Justices appear divided over federal protections for job discrimination claims by LGBTQ workers
+Supreme Court appears split over federal protections for job discrimination claims by LGBTQ workers

 Some conservative justices said Congress never considered LGBTQ employees when it passed the Civil Rights Act of 1964, aimed at ending discrimination "because of... sex."

-Others on the bench said courts have and should continue to hear such disputes in the absence of any recent legislation.
+Others on the bench said courts have and should continue to hear such disputes, in the absence of any recent legislation.

 "The text of the statute appears to be pretty firmly" in favor of the two gay employees bringing suit, said Justice Elena Kagan.
 "Did you discriminate against somebody... because of sex?
 Yes, you did.
 Because you fired the person because this was a man who loved other men."